Judecoin/wallet/CLI-Wallet-Doc/README.md

 **********************************************************************
 ```

-Now the daemon is synced we can run the jude-wallet-cli file.
+Now the daemon is synced we can run the judecoin-wallet-cli file.

-# Step 2: Setting up your jude-wallet-cli account.
+# Step 2: Setting up your judecoin-wallet-cli account.

-If this is your first time opening the jude-wallet-cli it will request for you to specify a wallet name.
+If this is your first time opening the judecoin-wallet-cli it will request for you to specify a wallet name.
 For the purposes of this user guide we will use the example name MyWallet

 ```
 Specify wallet file name (e.g., MyWallet).
 If the wallet doesn't exist, it will be created.